Remedy-Entertainment/USDBook/frontend/README.md

 - [ ] Moving from JavaScript to TypeScript in order to improve the development experience for Users not necessarily familiar with JavaScript, ThreeJS or USD.
 - [ ] Packaging this front-end code into a separate project, in order not to risk polluting the `mdbook` project by moving files at build-time in order to place them in the locations expected by the HTML renderer.
 - [ ] Adding progress indicators when loading USDz files, in order to provide a better User experience.
-- [ ] Adding option to disable auto-rotating the asset in the viewer.
-- [ ] Adding option to provide the auto-rotation speed of the asset in the viewer, if auto-rotation is enabled.